-It is the installers responsibility to ensure that they are working to the current manual and drawings.

-These can be found at https://www.saferoad-rs.com/uk/products-services/products/saferoad-drawings/
+It is the installers responsibility to ensure that they are working to the current revision of the manual and drawings.
+These can be found at www.saferoad-rs.com/uk

-4.1 Setting Out
+Setting Out

 Establish the length of need both in advance and on departure from the hazard excluding terminal lengths.
 Set out the post pitches ensuring that the length of need is covered.
-If there are any obstructions on the fence line and if the site conditions do not allow a post to be installed on the system pitch deviations can be applied.
+If there are any obstructions on the fence line and if the site conditions do not allow a post to be installed on the system pitch, deviations can be applied.
 The obstructed post can be omitted, and extra posts installed to span the obstruction.

-Please note that each system has different rules so refer to each system drawing GA-40 for details as to what can be done.
+Please note that each system has different rules so refer to each system drawing GA-40 for details as to what deviations are allowable for the system being installed.